KamiKunDesu/100DaysOfCode-Python/Readme.md

 * Day 10 - Calculator (Demonstrates an understanding of functions that have outputs)
 * Day 11 - Blackjack (This is the capstone project that brings together all of the things that were learned on previous days)
+* Day 12 - Number Guessing Game (Today was about understanding the difference between global and local scope.
+I decided to make this using a class rather than just a main file to show a deeper understanding of scope)

 ## Technologies